solidsnk86/neo-scraper/README.md

 | Neo - Scraper  |
 -----------------|

-<p class="description-scraper">Neo-Scraper is an application made with Flask, Python, Beautifulsoup to do a web-scraping.</p>
+<p class="description-scraper">Neo-Scraper is an simple application made with Flask, Python, Beautifulsoup to do a web-scraping.</p>

 >[!Note]
 >If you wanna use this app, you need to install all these dependencies: